leoprover/logic-embedding/README.md

 ```

+## Contact
+In case of questions or comments, feel free to contact Alexander Steen <alexander.steen@uni-greifswald.de>.

 ## Notes
-The modal logic embedding is a modified and consolidated re-implementation of Tobias Gleißner's embedding tool at the leoprover/embed_modal repository.
+The modal logic embedding is an extended and consolidated tool inspired by Tobias Gleißner's embedding tool at the leoprover/embed_modal repository.
 This version makes use of the `scala-tptp-parser` library from leoprover/scala-tptp-parser that is much faster, in particular for larger input problems.